danmuresan/Playground/README.md

-# Kotlin Quick Start
+# Kotlin Playground Project
-An empty Kotlin project using Gradle.
+Kotlin Playground containing some random algorithms

-You can [use this template](https://github.com/fwcd/kotlin-quick-start/generate) as a starting point for your own project.
+Can be ran from VSCode (no need for Android Studio)

 ## Building
 `./gradlew build`